We need to learn to listen to each other’s pain and hope. Understanding and empathy are the cornerstones of lasting peace.

 Walk On Water

 Walk On Water is the THIRD Eytan Fox film which finds itself on two lists.
 That guy must be onto something.
-Of course it’s true that every other Israeli film might somehow or other reference the Holocaust, but here once again Fox has the special knack of plugging the external issue (or rather, in this case the deeply felt historical issue) directly into contemporary Israeli existence, and that is why the film belongs on both the “normal” list and this far from normal list.
+Of course it’s true that every second Israeli film might somehow or other reference the Holocaust, but here once again Fox has the special knack of plugging the external issue (or rather, in this case the deeply felt historical issue) directly into contemporary Israeli existence, and that is why the film belongs on both the so-called “normal” list and this explicitly far from normal list.